Episode 215: An Eighth Wonder

 Luna Park went up in its place.

 But one more thing in the time that I have left about the Elephantine Colossus.
+In the brief time it sparked wonder there at the edge of the water.

-Before it became just another thing, and before it burned down.
+Before it became just another thing and before it burned down.

 There was a moment,